cncf/cartografos/reference/prologue.md

 * Your applications may rely on infrastructure solutions for high availability, which in turn may be more costly than you’d like
 * Your server estate could range from single physical or virtual servers with low levels of availability, through to highly available clusters.
 Scaling could be a real challenge and may require considerable investment in money, time and planning.
 * You may have started to dip your toe into a 'Everything as Code' model. i.e. started to script your infrastructure with Terraform.

+### Business Outcomes

+* Your business is growing and needs the ability to scale to meet demand.
+* Your business needs to improve and/or deliver an exceptional customer experience.
+* Your business needs to get features to market faster.

 The Cloud Native Maturity Model Journey